Kaulig Racing: Car No. 11 history

 On November 16, 2023, it was announced that Josh Williams will drive the No. 11 car for the 2024 season.

-Williams started out the 2025 season in the No. 11 car; however, on July 30, 2025, Kaulig Racing and Williams agreed to part ways after 21 races.
+Williams started the 2025 season in the No. 11 car; however, on July 30, 2025, Kaulig Racing and Williams agreed to part ways after 21 races.
 Multiple drivers were used through the final twelve races of the year: Carson Hocevar replaced Williams at Iowa.
 Michael McDowell, Justin Haley, Will Brown, Daniel Hemric and Brenden Queen also competed for the team.